At the end of October 2019, the Commercial Court handed down its decision in the New Balance v Liverpool FC case

 The deal gave New Balance the option of matching any third party offers at the end of the agreement, provided they did so on terms which were no less favourable to Liverpool than those in the existing deal and, importantly, matched ‘the material, measurable and matchable terms of any third-party offer’.

 If New Balance matched the offer, then Liverpool would have to enter into a new agreement with New Balance on those ‘matched’ terms.

-With the current agreement ending at the end of the 2019-20 season and having failed to agree a new deal with New Balance, it was agreed that Liverpool FC could approach other potential sponsors.
+With the current agreement ending at the end of the 2019-20 season and having failed to agree on a new deal with New Balance, it was agreed that Liverpool FC could approach other potential sponsors.

-Nike were quick off the mark and a deal worth £30m a year was agreed and notified to New Balance in July 2019 who, after some consideration, confirmed to Liverpool that it would match the deal.
+Nike was quick off the mark and a deal worth £30m a year was agreed and notified to New Balance in July 2019 who, after some consideration, confirmed to Liverpool that it would match the deal.

 Liverpool FC argued that it was not a genuine match in terms of the ability of New Balance to fulfil the distribution obligations (retailing of LFC licensed products) nor the marketing obligations for LFC products.